Planning & preparation

 Step 1

-Place a plunger or blaster cup over the plug hole.
-Then, block the overflow with a wet cloth to create an airtight seal.
+Small blockages are straightforward to remove.
+The simplest way is to place a blaster cup or plunger over the plug hole.
+Then block the overflow with a wet cloth to create an airtight seal.

 Step 2